 Video of the Day

-Here, seven iconic cleaning products that are as effective as ever.
+Here are seven iconic cleaning products that are as effective as ever.

 Yes, baking soda is used to make cookies and cakes, but it also cleans and deodorizes expertly.
 Arm & Hammer has produced the leading baking soda since 1846.
-The brand's pure sodium bicarbonate is free of harsh chemicals and gentle enough for delicate surfaces, yet manages to flawlessly remove stains, odors, grease, and more.
+The brand's pure sodium bicarbonate is free of harsh chemicals and gentle enough for delicate surfaces, yet manages to effortlessly remove stains, odors, grease, and more.